Elron (rail transit): Rolling stock

-Elron currently uses 38 Stadler FLIRT electric and diesel-electric trains.
+Elron currently operates a total of 54 trains, with 38 of them being Stadler FLIRT EMUs and DEMUs, and 16 of them being Škoda 21Ev EMUs.

 Delivery of the 12 three-car and 6 four-car EMU and 6 two-car, 8 three-car and 6 four-car DEMU trains built by Stadler Rail started in 2012; by June 2014 all trains had arrived in Estonia.
-As of 2015, all of the old Soviet trains were retired.
+As of 2015, all of the old ER2 and DR1 units have been retired.

 In mid-2019, Elron received permission to purchase 4 new hybrid trains with an option to add 2 electric trains.
 The decision was due to frequently overcrowding on the operator's most popular routes, given an increase of passenger number of more than a third since the replacement of the rolling stock with the Stadler fleet in 2014.

-During October 2020, Elron announced that Škoda Transportation had won the procurement for six new electric trains with an option to buy 10 more. Škoda will provide six dual system electric trains (Škoda 21Ev, InterPanter), currently set to begin operating on the electrified Tallinn-Tartu route in September 2025.
-The total sum of the six trains is €56.2 million, and the handover will be carried out in the second half of 2024.
-The trains are planned to have a number of replaceable seats that can be moved to create more space for bicycles in warm months and for more seating in colder months.
-In January 2023, the option to purchase 10 additional trainsets was taken up.
+During October 2020, Elron announced that Škoda Transportation had won the procurement for six new electric trains with an option to buy 10 more.
+In January 2023 this option was taken up. Škoda produced 11 long-distance and 5 suburban dual system electric trains (Škoda 21Ev InterPanter), which have a number of replaceable seats allowing space for bicycles in warm months, while providing more seating in colder months.
+The cost of the initial six trains was €56.2 million, rising to €146.8 million with the 10 additional sets.
+The first of these new sets were delivered to Estonia in April 2025, and entered service on Tallinn's suburban lines on 15 December 2025.
+The long-distance sets were initially due to begin operating on the electrified Tallinn-Tartu route, however due to the lack of electrification past Tapa, they will initially also serve these short-distance routes.